Mental health research with vulnerable populations

 OBJECTIVE 2: We will evaluate mental health promotion and prevention interventions to develop implementation formats in new contexts and populations.
 We will make sure these new strategies are based on real evidence.

-Scaling up solutions for larger populations
+Scaling up solutions

 OBJECTIVE 3: We will support in expanding the reach of mental health promotion and prevention efforts, so that more people can benefit from them.
 At the same time, we'll make sure these interventions are effective.